indico/indico/indico/htdocs/ihelp/html/_sources/UserGuide/Lectures.txt

 category.
 Changing the access protection of its parent category will change the access protection of the lecture.

-If the conference is  PRIVATE the event manager will be able to set a 'Contact in case of no access', so users with no access will know who to contact in order to request access.
+If the lecture access is  PRIVATE the event manager will be able to set a 'Contact in case of no access', so users with no access will know who to contact in order to request access.